Frank-Zhu/YoutubeToMp3/README.md

     }

 ### Step 4 : Getting Video Title
 > We need the title of video to writing name of converted mp3 file.
 I used [HttpRequest Library](https://github.com/KroneckerX/Http-Request).
-It's a very useful library if you want to avoid code complexity and more code.
+It's a very useful library if you want to avoid code complexity and more.

     {